wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 ## `after_error_response`

-`after_error_response` is a helper method that can be chained to a HTTP verb method to handle HTTP responses.
-In particular, when the API responses with an error response code.
+`after_error_response` is a helper method that can be chained to a HTTP verb method to handle HTTP responses; In particular, when the API responses with an error response code.

 This method accepts 2 arguments.
 First, a number which represents the exact error code that you wish to handle.

 Next, it also accepts a conditional block that will be executed when a HTTP response code matching the first argument is received.

-Let's take a look at an example, using **Airtable** API.
+Let's take a look at an `after_error_response` example, using **Airtable** API.

 ```ruby
 execute: lambda do |connection, input|